 There is an "escape hatch": the peculiar property of the four-dimensional TetraSeed, that when all of its expressions -- attention, intention, memory, and imagination -- are well-integrated and resonate together, the whole lot loses its density, its cohesion.
 Experience dissolves into an "open field" sensation -- undefined or free attention.
 The solid fixity of "reality" loses its solidity and dissolves and the sense of self, also dissolves into formless, pristine consciousness.

-Integration of the distinct particulars of experience dissolves into into a unified integrity without distinctions.
+Integration of the distinct particulars of experience dissolves into an undefined integrity without distinctions.

 The fixed, hard-case, solid "status" of reality softens and spreads, loses intensity, loses density until it is forgotten.